ZebinYang/SeqUD/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SeqMML's documentation!
+Sequential Meta Machine Learning
 ==========================================

-This is an open-source python package developed for automated machine learning, in particular for hyperparameter optimization problems.
-We propose a sequential uniform design method, as an alternative to the well known Bayesian optimization approach.
+SeqMML is an open-source python package developed for automated machine learning (AutoML) with focus on hyperparameter optimization.
+Unlike traditional Batch or Bayesian optimization methods, we propose to use the sequential uniform designs for the following advantages:

+- Representative sampling of hyperparameter space:

+- Free surrogate modeling: ...

+- Parallel computing: ....

 **What is AutoML?**